-Research has shown the reason some consumers do not eat eggs is based on the misconceptions that eggs contain hormones or antibiotics.
-Farm Pride Foods does not feed hormones or antibiotics to laying hens.
+Research has shown the reason some consumers do not eat eggs is based on the misconceptions that eggs contain hormones.
+Farm Pride Foods does not feed hormones to laying hens.
 In fact, the Australian egg industry has never used hormones in the production of eggs.
-Antibiotics are only used under strict veterinary advice and the eggs these birds lay are not used in the food chain.*
+Antibiotics are only used under strict veterinary advice.*

 How can I test for freshness of eggs without cracking them open?

 There is a quick and easy was to check the freshness of your eggs without using them.
 To perform a fresh egg test, simply place an egg into a bowl of water.
 A fresh egg will generally lie at the bottom of the bowl.
 As an egg ages the air cell inside the egg increases which will cause the eggs to float to the top.

 This fresh egg test should be used as a guide only as there are other factors that could cause a fresh egg to float such as a light shell.

 I recently purchased eggs and found two yolks in an egg.
 Is this natural or is there something wrong with the eggs I have purchased?

 Double yolks are commonly found in eggs laid by young hens.
 During the beginning of a hen’s reproductive cycle, ovulation may occur too rapidly, causing the release of two yolks together that are combined and released in one large egg.
 As the hens get older this process stops occurring and only one egg yolk can be found in each egg.
 These eggs are perfectly edible.